arnab132/Huffman-Coding-Python/README.md

 #Huffman Coding Algorithm -

-Create a Priority queue Q consisting of each unique character.
+Create a Priority queue Q consisting of each Unique character.
 Sort then in Ascending order of their frequencies. for all the unique characters:
     Create a newNode